Bulb Energy: Special administration and acquisition

 In September 2021, Bulb sought a bailout due to financial problems caused by sharply increasing natural gas prices.
-In November 2021, Bulb became the first energy company to go into Special Administration, under which it will be run by the government through the regulator Ofgem.
-This process will allow the government the option to make grants and loans to the business, while the administrators work to transfer customers and sell the business in parts or in full.
+In November 2021, Bulb became the first energy company to go into Special Administration, under which it would be run by the government through the regulator Ofgem.
+This process allowed the government the option to make grants and loans to the business while the administrators worked to transfer customers and sell the business in parts or as a whole.

 The government set aside £1.7 billion to cover the company's trading costs and the cost of the administration.
 According to the Financial Times, at least two energy suppliers offered solutions that would have allowed Bulb customers to be switched to alternative providers at a reduced cost to consumers and taxpayers.

-The company's subsidiaries in France, Spain and Texas were unaffected by its entry into administration.
+The company's subsidiaries in France, Spain, and Texas were unaffected by its entry into administration.
 Teneo were appointed administrators of Bulb in the UK on 24 November, and Interpath were appointed for Bulb's parent Simple Energy.

+Outcome

-In October 2022, Octopus Energy reached an agreement to acquire Bulb's 1.5 million customers.
+In October 2022, Octopus Energy agreed to acquire Bulb's 1.5 million customers and 650 employees.
 The acquisition was completed on 21 December 2022.

+In November, the Office for Budget Responsibility estimated the potential liability to be underwritten by the government was £6.5 billion, although the government stated that volatility in energy markets made forecasts difficult.

+It was reported that costs of £1.5bn were incurred during the administration process.
+The government provided post-completion funding to enable Octopus to procure energy for ex-Bulb customers for the winter of 2022; in the event, Octopus drew down £1.6bn of this.
+By the summer of 2024, Octopus was expected to repay the government £2.8bn, comprising the £1.6bn plus £1.2bn profit from falling energy costs.
+As a result, it was estimated that the total cost to the government of Bulb's failure was £6.1 million.

 Operations

-In the year 2018–2019, Bulb's renewable electricity was generated as follows: 73% from wind power, 24% from solar power and 3% from hydroelectricity.
+In the year 2018–2019, Bulb's renewable electricity was generated as follows: 73% from wind power, 24% from solar power, and 3% from hydroelectricity.
 Bulb's carbon-neutral gas was composed of 10% biogas and 90% carbon offset.

-Bulb announced in June 2019 that they were expanding to France, Spain and Texas.
+Bulb announced in June 2019 that they were expanding to France, Spain, and Texas.

-In August 2020, Bulb agreed to pay £1.76 million in redress, refunds and goodwill payments after industry regulator Ofgem found 11,400 customers had been overcharged, together with other mistakes (some self-reported by Bulb).
+In August 2020, Bulb agreed to pay £1.76 million in redress, refunds, and goodwill payments after industry regulator Ofgem found 11,400 customers had been overcharged, together with other mistakes (some self-reported by Bulb).